John Chapman's Guide to Getting Published

 The rules

 • Keep things simple.
 Do NOT use a fancy font.
-Stick to a simple serif style font such as Times New Roman
+Stick to a simple serif style fonts such as Times New Roman

-• Chapter headings should be in 'Heading 1' style
+• Chapter headings must be in 'Heading 1' style.
+This is particularly important when later producing an ebook.

 • Do NOT use the Enter key to space your work vertically.
 Never use three or more consecutive 'Enter' presses.
-If you don't know how to do this in MS Word, here's how.
+Again this helps when producing an ebook.
+If you don't know how to space documents vertically in MS Word, here's how.

 • Do NOT double space between sentences.
 That practice went out with typewriters.